Dinahalem/App_GKE/README.md

 Steps:
 ___________________________________________________________________________________________________________________________________________________________________

-1. create service account on google cloud and add key to use it in the project.
+1.Create Service account on google cloud and add key to use it in the project.

 2.Terraform:
   Create infrastructure as code (Iac) by using terraform on Google cloud (GCP)